Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-user-accounts-structure.md

 this a breaking change?
 Can we write a codemod?
 Should we coordinate with other projects or libraries? -->

 # How we teach this

-I request information on how to implement a software structure, because I do not know the methods to do it.
+will be implemented through tasks in github, separating each part of the API and creating a tarae for each one of them

 <!-- What names and terminology work best for these concepts and why?
 How is this
 idea best presented?
 As a continuation of existing C9 projects patterns?